 As the name suggests, Herman Koch’s The Dinner takes place over the course of one upmarket gourmet meal.
 Paul and Claire Lohman meet Paul’s brother, Serge, and his wife, Babette, for dinner at one of Amsterdam’s most exclusive restaurants.
 As the dinner progresses, we slowly learn the backstories of these characters, and we learn about a dark secret both families are keeping.
 Paul and Claire’s son, Michel, and Serge and Babette’s son, Rick, are guilty of a terrible crime.
 As we find out what happened, we also find out that this dinner had a very specific purpose: trying to decide what to do about that crime.
 It’s a fascinating story structure: it takes place during one meal, but it has to do with the characters’ entire lives.

 There are, of course, plenty of other stories where the action is ‘telescoped’ into a short period of time.
 It can be tricky to do that effectively but the result can be a solid layer of suspense and an interesting plot structure.
 Which stories like that have stayed with you?

-*NOTE: The title of this post is a line from Van Halen’s Jump.
+*NOTE: The title of this post is the title of a song by Charlie Sexton.